limit-org/limits-api/README.md

 - [ ] API whitelists for accessing urls/ports                                                                  (Requires more context)
 - [ ] No weak/default passwords for admin accounts                                                             (To check/fix, ONLY AFTER TESTING PASSWORD HASHING SECURITY)
 - [ ] No plain-text passwords in DB or source code                                                             (To check)
-- [ ] No sensitive system information in user-accesible pages (source, github, api, etc.)                      (To check)
+- [ ] No sensitive system information in user-accessible pages (source, github, api, etc.)                      (To check)
 - [ ] Use LIMIT or equivalent database controls to limit mass disclosure of records.
 - [ ] Use signatures to verify software/data integrity                                                         (Requires more context)
 - [ ] Users can add some sort of 2FA authentication.
 (How to implement??)